Metropolitan Transportation Authority: Notes

-MTA Police
+MTA Police Department

 The Metropolitan Transportation Authority Police Department (MTAPD) is a division of the MTA.
 MTA police officers are fully empowered under the New York State Public Authorities Law and are commissioned in the state of Connecticut.
 Their geographic area of employment extends to all counties in New York served by the Metropolitan Transportation Authority, giving officers the ability to exercise full police authority within the counties of Dutchess, Putnam, Orange, Rockland, Westchester, Nassau, Suffolk, and in New York City.

 The New York City subways are mainly patrolled by the NYPD Transit Bureau under contract since 1994.

-Since 2019, the MTA Police has officers conducting daily subway patrols in New York City in an effort to assist the NYPD in addressing quality of life issues, like homelessness, that affect commuters.
+Since 2019, the MTA Police Department has conducted daily subway patrols in New York City in an effort to assist the NYPD in addressing quality-of-life issues, like homelessness, that affect commuter safety.

 Power and authority

 MTAPD officers are New York State police officers according to New York State Criminal Procedure Law, §1.20(34) meaning they have police powers in all of New York State.